 If someone is convicted of a felony, a judge can sentence them to probation (generally supervised), a Community Corrections sentence, or even time (sometimes substantial time) in prison.
-In addition, even defendants that avoid prison and community corrections and instead are sentenced to probation will likely have a large number of cumbersome and difficult requirements attached to their sentence.
-These can include requirements such as:

-- No violations of law;
+- No violations of Colorado or any other jurisdiction’s law;

-- Domestic violence evaluation, treatment and therapy;
+- Evaluation for Domestic Violence, treatment and therapy;

 - Mental health evaluation and therapy and medication;

-- Substance Abuse evaluation, classes, and therapy;
+- Alcohol/Drug evaluation, classes, and therapy;

 - Substantial Hours of Community Service;

 - Parenting Classes;